PlanQK/planqk-platform-docs/src/getting-started/quantum-hardware.md

 # Quantum Backends

 This page provides an overview of the supported quantum hardware and simulators.
-For detailed information about each backend, please visit the [quantum backend page](https://platform.planqk.de/quantum-backends) of the platform.
+For detailed information about each backend, please visit our [quantum backends page](https://platform.planqk.de/quantum-backends).

 ## Simulators